“The journey to qualification as a trainee is challenging, the one thing that remains constant is the support available to you throughout.”

 “What work will I be doing?
 How does the seat system work?”

-As a trainee, you experience four of the firm’s departments for six months each across the two years.
-As your training contract progresses, you get more autonomy as to your next seat, with fourth seat trainees being given the greatest priority as to their seat choice.
+As a trainee, you experience four of the firm’s departments for six months each across the two-year training contract.
+As your training contract progresses, you get more autonomy as to your next seat, with fourth-seat trainees being given the greatest priority as to their seat choice.

 From trainee to partner at Fox Williams